Early Decision Application Deadline: September 8, 2020 Regular Decision Application Deadline: March 1, 2021

 Howdy future Aggie!

-The Texas A&M Rangel College of Pharmacy offers a four year Pharm.D. program that is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
-Since opening in 2006, the College has grown to include two campuses, Kingsville and College Station, and has climbed in the best colleges and schools of pharmacy rankings compiled by the U.S. New & World Report.
+The Texas A&M Rangel School of Pharmacy offers a four year Pharm.D. program that is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
+Since opening in 2006, the School has grown to include two campuses, Kingsville and College Station, and has climbed in the Best Grad Schools and Pharmacy Schools rankings compiled by the U.S. News & World Report.

 Aspects of our Pharm.D. program to consider when deciding on a pharmacy school: